David Alan Major from Alma, AR, served a 20-year career

 hit, resulting in casualties.
 Without regard for his own safety, he responded

-promptly, despite enemy fire and a heavily mined area, treating five injured
+promptly.
+Despite enemy fire and a heavily mined area, he treated five injured

 partner evacuated the wounded to an aid station and then rejoined their unit to